priscillasit/DNSC-6301/README.md

 * Primary intended uses: This model is an example probability of default classifier, with an example use case for determining eligibility for a credit line increase.
 * Primary intended users: Group assignment in GWU DNSC 6301 bootcamp.
 * Out-of-scope use cases: Any use beyond an educational example is out-of-scope

+# Training Data
+* #Source of training data: GWU Blackboard, email jphall@gwu.edu for more information
+* #How training data was divided into training and validation data: 50% training, 25% validation, 25% test
+* #Number of rows in training and validation data:
++ training data (15000 rows and 20 columns)
++ validation data: 7500 rows and 20 columns